 What happens to our waste?

-You can now download a useful infographic that shows exactly what happens to all of the rubbish and recycling collected by the Dorset Waste Partnership.
+You can now download a useful infographic that shows exactly what happens to all of the rubbish and recycling collected by Dorset Council.

 Where Dorset's materials go to be recycled